bytejungle/R6-weather-project/README.md

 12. Access and interact with the website using the url.

 ## Job System
-For daily automated weather forecasts there is a `DailyReportJob` which runs daily.
-Follow instructions below to get this running.
+For daily automated weather forecasts, there is a `DailyReportJob` which runs daily.
+Follow the instructions below to get this running:
 1. Complete the following steps within the `/src/` folder of the cloned repository.
 2. Start the queue worker with `php artisan queue:work`.
 3. In another terminal, start the scheduler with `php artisan schedule:work`.